Best Fixed Frame Screens for Home Theater: Buyer's Guide

 |---|---|---|---|---|

-| ShowMaven 100in Fixed Frame Projector Screen, Diagonal 16:9, Active 3D 4K Ultra HD Projector Screen for Home Theater or Office (16:9, 100") best overall | $$ | [write one product-specific strength relevant to this article] | [write one product-specific limitation relevant to this article] | Buy on Amazon |
+| ShowMaven 100in Fixed Frame Projector Screen, Diagonal 16:9, Active 3D 4K Ultra HD Projector Screen for Home Theater or Office (16:9, 100") best overall | $$ | Dedicated projection surface delivers higher gain and more accurate color rendering than a painted wall | Fixed-frame installation requires careful pre-measurement to align correctly with the projector throw | Buy on Amazon |

-| Akia Screens Fixed Frame Projector Screen 120-Inch, 16:9, Wall Mount, CINEWHITE UHD-B, 4K/8K Ready, Indoor Home Theater, AK-FF120WH2 also consider | $$ | [write one product-specific strength relevant to this article] | [write one product-specific limitation relevant to this article] | Buy on Amazon |
+| Akia Screens Fixed Frame Projector Screen 120-Inch, 16:9, Wall Mount, CINEWHITE UHD-B, 4K/8K Ready, Indoor Home Theater, AK-FF120WH2 also consider | $$ | Dedicated projection surface delivers higher gain and more accurate color rendering than a painted wall | Fixed-frame installation requires careful pre-measurement to align correctly with the projector throw | Buy on Amazon |

-| Silver Ticket Products STR Series 6 Piece Home Theater Fixed Frame 4K / 8K Ultra HD, HDTV, HDR & Active 3D Movie Projection Screen, 16:9 Format, 100" Diagonal, Grey Material STR-169100-G also consider | $$ | [write one product-specific strength relevant to this article] | [write one product-specific limitation relevant to this article] | Buy on Amazon |
+| Silver Ticket Products STR Series 6 Piece Home Theater Fixed Frame 4K / 8K Ultra HD, HDTV, HDR & Active 3D Movie Projection Screen, 16:9 Format, 100" Diagonal, Grey Material STR-169100-G also consider | $$ | Dedicated projection surface delivers higher gain and more accurate color rendering than a painted wall | Fixed-frame installation requires careful pre-measurement to align correctly with the projector throw | Buy on Amazon |

-| Portable Projector Screen 120 inch with Combined Pole Frame Black Backing Silver Foldable Projection Screen also consider | $$ | [write one product-specific strength relevant to this article] | [write one product-specific limitation relevant to this article] | Buy on Amazon |
+| Portable Projector Screen 120 inch with Combined Pole Frame Black Backing Silver Foldable Projection Screen also consider | $$ | Dedicated projection surface delivers higher gain and more accurate color rendering than a painted wall | Fixed-frame installation requires careful pre-measurement to align correctly with the projector throw | Buy on Amazon |

-| Elite Screens 120" Fixed Frame Projector Screen 16:9, 4K/8K UHD CineWhite UHD-B, ISF Certified, UST/Short/Standard Compatible, SB120WH2 also consider | $$ | [write one product-specific strength relevant to this article] | [write one product-specific limitation relevant to this article] | Buy on Amazon |
+| Elite Screens 120" Fixed Frame Projector Screen 16:9, 4K/8K UHD CineWhite UHD-B, ISF Certified, UST/Short/Standard Compatible, SB120WH2 also consider | $$ | Dedicated projection surface delivers higher gain and more accurate color rendering than a painted wall | Fixed-frame installation requires careful pre-measurement to align correctly with the projector throw | Buy on Amazon |

 Screen Material and Gain

-Frame Construction and Surface Tension
+Frame Construction and Tensioning

 Top Picks

-ShowMaven 100-Inch Fixed Frame Projector Screen
+ShowMaven 100in Fixed Frame Projector Screen

 Check current price on Amazon.

-Akia Screens AK-FF120WH2 Fixed Frame Projector Screen
+Akia Screens AK-FF120WH2

 Check current price on Amazon.

-Silver Ticket STR-169100-G 100-Inch Fixed Frame Screen
+Silver Ticket STR-169100-G

 Check current price on Amazon.

-Portable Projector Screen 120-Inch with Combined Pole Frame
+Portable Projector Screen 120 inch with Combined Pole Frame

 Check current price on Amazon.

-Elite Screens SB120WH2 120-Inch Fixed Frame Projector Screen
+Elite Screens SB120WH2

 Check current price on Amazon.